Howard Florey: North Africa

 Over the next two months Florey and Cairns flew back and forth between Algiers, Sousse and Tripoli, with a week in Cairo.
 They treated over one hundred cases and compiled a report that ran to over one hundred pages.
 He gave lectures on penicillin, and his report contained recommendations for training of medical officers in its use.
 The fighting in North Africa ended in May 1943, so most of the cases Florey saw were not recently wounded soldiers, but ones with old wounds that had not healed; battle casualties began arriving again after the Allied invasion of Sicily in July.
-Florey considered that the source of infection in many cases was from the hospital rather than the battlefield, and advocated changes to the way that patients were treated to take advantage of the properties of penicillin.
+He considered that the source of infection in many cases was from the hospital rather than the battlefield, and advocated changes to the way that patients were treated to take advantage of the properties of penicillin.
 He argued that wounds should be cleaned and sealed up promptly.
-This was a radical idea; normally it would have been inviting gas gangrene, but he proposed leaving that to the penicillin.
-Florey's recommendations were acted upon; the War Office established a training course for pathologists and clinicians at the Royal Herbert Hospital, which made use of film that Florey shot in North Africa.
+This was a radical idea; normally this would have been inviting gas gangrene, but Florey proposed leaving that to the penicillin.
+His recommendations were acted upon, and the War Office established a training course for pathologists and clinicians at the Royal Herbert Hospital, which made use of film that Florey shot in North Africa.

-Although he intended that penicillin be used to treat seriously wounded, there were large numbers of venereal disease cases, against which penicillin was particularly effective, and from a military point of view being able to cure gonorrhea in 48 hours was a breakthrough.
-The supply situation improved, and 20 million units per day were made available for Allied invasion of Italy in September.
+Although he intended that penicillin be used to treat the seriously wounded, there were large numbers of venereal disease cases, against which penicillin was particularly effective, and from a military point of view being able to cure gonorrhea in 48 hours was a breakthrough.
+The supply situation improved, and 20 million units per day were made available for the Allied invasion of Italy in September.
 Two out of three gas gangrene casualties now survived.

 Soviet Union

 One result of the Tehran Conference in November 1943 was an invitation for an Anglo-American scientific mission to visit the Soviet Union.
 The British team consisted of Florey and Sanders; the American of Albert Baird Hastings and Michael Boris Shimkin.
-After a month's travel via North Africa and Iran, they reached Moscow on 23 January 1944, where they met Zinaida Yermolyeva.
-Florey gave her samples of penicillin, and she gave him a sample of Gramicidin S. He arrived back at Oxford on 29 March 1944.
+After a month's travel via North Africa and Iran, they reached Moscow on 23 January 1944, where they met Soviet microbiologist Zinaida Yermolyeva.
+Florey gave her samples of penicillin, and she gave him a sample of the antibiotic Gramicidin S. He arrived back at Oxford on 29 March 1944.